 Other Assets-Other assets consist of long-term security deposits and deferred issuance costs.
+Deferred issuance costs primarily consist of direct incremental legal and accounting fees relating to the Company's IPO and issuance of debt.

+As of December 31, 2013 and September 30, 2014, the Company had capitalized deferred IPO issuance costs of \$2.4 million and \$0, respectively.
+In connection with the preparation of the financial statements as of and for the nine months ended September 30, 2014, the Company determined that it was likely its IPO would be postponed for a period in excess of 90 days.
+As a result, in accordance with the Securities and Exchange Commission guidance in Staff Accounting Bulletin Topic 5-A, Expenses of Offering, the Company expensed as selling, general and administrative expenses previously deferred IPO costs of \$4.3 million associated with its registration statement on Form S-1.

-Deferred issuance costs primarily consist of direct incremental legal and accounting fees relating to the Company's IPO and its debt and are capitalized as incurred.
-As of December 31, 2013 and June 30, 2014, the Company had capitalized deferred IPO issuance costs of \$2.4 million and \$4.2 million, respectively; and capitalized debt issuance costs of \$0 and \$0.3 million, respectively.
-Future IPO issuance costs will be deferred until the completion of the IPO, at which time they will be reclassified to additional paid-in capital as a reduction of the IPO proceeds.
-If the Company terminates its plan for an IPO, any costs deferred will be expensed immediately.
-The deferred debt issuance costs are related to the new term loan agreement and will be amortized over the period that the debt is outstanding.
+The deferred debt issuance costs are related to the Company's term loan and convertible notes and will be amortized as interest expense over the period that the related debts are outstanding.
+As of December 31, 2013 and September 30, 2014, the Company capitalized debt issuance costs of \$0 and \$0.3 million, respectively.

-2. Net Income (Loss) per Share Attributable to Common Stockholders
+2. Net Income (Loss) and Pro Forma Net Income (Loss) per Share Attributable to Common Stockholders